tcFeyn/Color-schemes-And-Wallpapers/README.md

 # Color-schemes
-Set of Color-schemes for various applications
+Set of Color-schemes, themes and icons for various applications